 Where you buy the phone matters

 Higher storage options for the Galaxy S9 and S9+ are only available online, from Samsung, as unlocked models.
-That means you won't be able to head to Amazon, Best Buy or your carrier and get a GS9 with 256GB of storage — annoying, but it's the reality we're dealing with.
+That means you won't be able to head to Amazon (opens in new tab), Best Buy (opens in new tab) or your carrier and get a GS9 with 256GB of storage — annoying, but it's the reality we're dealing with.

 Buying an unlocked phone from Samsung in itself isn't a problem at all — in fact it's preferable in almost every way.
 The unlocked phones from Samsung work on all major U.S. carriers, but are free from the bloatware and annoying software changes that you'll so often find on carrier models.